 - Minors: Computer Science, Computational Science, Mathematics

 The Department of Mathematical Sciences offers a major program in mathematics and minor programs in computer science, computational science, and mathematics.
 Interested students may want to investigate the interdisciplinary actuarial science major as well.

 A major in mathematics consists of CPTR 125, MATH 128 (or exemption by examination), 129 (or exemption by examination), 130, 234, 238, 432, 434, one from 440, 441, or 442, and one additional MATH course numbered 200 or above.
 In addition, students are required to take MATH 449 every semester in residence as a declared major, unless student teaching.
 All majors are advised to elect PHIL 225 (in the freshman year); PHIL 333; and PHYS 225, 226.

 Students interested in teacher certification should refer to the Department of Education listings.
 These students should take MATH 214 as their additional course and MATH 440 (Topics in Geometry) as their capstone.

-All majors must successfully complete four semesters of MATH 449.
+All majors must successfully complete one course from MATH 440, 441 or 442.

-The following course, when scheduled as a W course, counts toward the Writing Requirement: MATH 234 and 434.
+The following courses, when scheduled as a W courses, counts toward the Writing Requirement: MATH 234 and 434.

 INDIVIDUALIZED LABORATORY INSTRUCTION IN BASIC ALGEBRA

 A computer-based program of instruction in basic algebra including arithmetic and decimals, fractions, the real number line, factoring, solutions to linear and quadratic equations, graphs of linear and quadratic functions, expressions with rational exponents, algebraic functions, exponential functions, and inequalities.
-This course is limited to students placed therein by the
+Open only to students with math placement level of 1 or 2.
+2 credits.